tfelix/bestia-docs/content/docs/mechanics/mechanics.md

 {{< katex display >}}
    price =  0.01g \cdot km \cdot m_{kg}\\
-   deliver_{time} =  8h + km / 10
+   deliver_{time} =  30min + km / 10
 {{< /katex >}}

+Time is given in real-world time.

 The player can decide to insure his delivery which will setup a teleport spell on the item if its not looted but the postman is killed which will deliver it towards the target destination.
 But this will take another 0.5-1 days in real time before the item will then be available at the target location.

 Gold and text-only messages can be send via a special telegram system which is very hard to intercept.
 But the fee is 3 times the usual price (but gold has no ingame weight, so you are allowed to carry as much as you want).

-### The Cults
+## The Cults

 In each Bestia World there are 2 cults to which the Bestia summoners can belong.
-When creating the world.
-One cult should aim for the destruction of the world, the other should prevent it.
+The goal of one cult is to destroy the world, the others goal is to prevent it from destruction.

-The cults are ultimately a faction.
+The cults are basically a faction.
 The goal is to be able to play these factions among themselves.
 Usually players can fight against each other at any time, but the rivalries should take place between the cults.
 To this end, game mechanics must be established that in a certain way grant the individual cults an additional bonus in a collaborative approach and thus offer playful incentives to actively intervene in the game.

 Players can invest into their cults citadelle.
 Only one citadel can exist at the time but players are free to build as many temples as they want, where they can access the services of their cult.
 The interesting thing is that some of the archivements by the cults will remain active when the world is replaced by a new one.
 So these cults help a lot when players want to keep their wealth during a world destruction event.

 Players should be able to change cults.
 However, this will be sanctioned with a difficult task and will be associated with various disadvantages.

-#### Citadels and Temples
+### Citadels and Temples

 The order can research powerful spells and devices which the players can then learn or access to accomplish their goal.

-#### The Chaos
+### The Chaos

 The Chaos tries to inflict destruction and to speed up the worlds downfall, as they believe the mana influx is the fate every world must face finally.
 They try to mass the amount of mana, open rifts in remote legions to form the world after their twisted image until it goes down in flames.

-#### The Order
+### The Order

 This cult is the preserving one.
 They belive in stability and try to stop the ongoing destruction of the worlds.
 Their ultimate goal is to bring an end to the influx of mana.
 Thus they research a lot of spells to remove and control the mana influx and rifts.